lbwang95/RSP/README.md

 ./IndIndex [network name] [variance file id] [query file name]

-A sample run is ./index NY 3 3, where the program will run all the 10 query files if the last parameter is not specified.
-The network name could be NY, BAY, or COL. The variance file id can be "1"-"5" as explained in the data description.
+A sample run is ./index NY 3 3, where the program will run the 10 query files (as explained in the data description) if the last parameter is not specified.
+The network name could be NY, BAY, or COL. The variance file id can be "1"-"5".
 The covariance id can be "1"-"5" or "K1"-"K4".
 The query file name can be "dis1"-"dis5" and "alpha1"-"alpha5".
 The output of the screen will show many auxiliary details, including the index time and memory costs.
 The results of the query time, the number of hoplinks and path concatenations, will be put in the file with the suffix "Results" in the folder "data/[network name]".
 The query answers will be in the file named with the suffix "ans".

 ### Data Description